-Six semester credit hours at Wallace Community College are equal to one credit at the high school level in the same or related subject.
-Partial credit agreements shall be developed between the participating postsecondary institution and the local board of education.
+Three semester credit hours at Wallace Community College are equal to one credit at the high school level in the same or related subject with the exception of English Composition.
+Both ENG101 and ENG102 must be successfully completed before getting a full high school English credit.